QwenLM/Qwen3-VL/qwen-vl-finetune/README.md

 The script accepts arguments in three categories:

    - Flags to control which components to tune (`tune_mm_vision`, `tune_mm_mlp`, `tune_mm_llm`).
 If trained with both image and video data, tune_mm_vision should be False: `tune_mm_vision=False`
-   - `data_flatten` flag means data in a batch are concat into one sequence
+   - `data_flatten` flag means data in a batch is concatenated into one sequence
-   - `data_packing` requires preprocess with `tools/pack_data.py`
+   - `data_packing` requires pre-processing with `tools/pack_data.py`
    - Training hyperparameters, the suggested learning rate is from 1e-6 to 2e-7
-   - Training resolution is critical for the model performances, hence `--max_pixels` and `--min_pixels` should be properly set
+   - Training resolution is critical for the model performance, hence `--max_pixels` and `--min_pixels` should be properly set
-   - Training with Qwen2.5-VL-32B model, you should have 8 80G GPU refering to `scripts/sft_32b.sh`
+   - Training with Qwen2.5-VL-32B model, you should have 8 80G GPU referring to `scripts/sft_32b.sh`
-   - `"_attn_implementation": "flash_attention_2",` could be add in the config.json of the model to use flash attention.
+   - `"_attn_implementation": "flash_attention_2",` could be added in the config.json of the model to use flash attention.
    - The Qwen3VL MoE model does not support DeepSpeed with ZeRO-3.
-Additionally, Hugging Face's official implementation does not include support for load balancing loss currently.
+Additionally, Hugging Face's official implementation does not include support for load-balancing loss currently.

 ### TRL-Based Training (Single GPU)